 For some of our product we have developed proprietary technology running on field-programmable gate arrays (FPGA) for processing video before encoding.
 Some aspects of the technology are designed to stabilize the video input before it is sent for encoding, others are designed to filter the video and derive a signal that is easier for the encoder to encode efficiently.
-Recent developments in this field enable the scale down of a high definition feed down to standard resolution for standard definition encoding.
+Recent developments in this field enable the scale down of a high definition feed down to standard resolution for standard definition encoding and the extraction of closed captions information that are embedded in the video signal.